alitkbbl/Semantic-Plagiarism-Engine/README.md

     --output outputs/metrics.csv
 ```

-Runs **both** backends over every row of a labeled pair CSV (Quora Question Pairs, Stack Exchange
-Duplicates, a PAN-PC-11-derived pair list -- see [below](#using-the-real-pan-pc-11-corpus) -- or the small
-synthetic demo file shipped at `data/raw/quora/sample_pairs.csv`) and reports precision, recall, F1, and
-execution time for each, written to `--output`.
+Runs **both** backends over every row of a labeled pair CSV (Quora Question Pairs, Stack Exchange Duplicates, a PAN-PC-11-derived pair list — see [below](#-using-the-real-pan-pc-11-corpus) — or the small synthetic demo file shipped at `data/raw/quora/sample_pairs.csv`) and reports precision, recall, F1, and execution time for each, written to `--output`.

-Similarity-score distributions vary a lot by document length and by how heavily a dataset's positive pairs
-are paraphrased/obfuscated, so a fixed decision threshold tuned for one dataset can perform very poorly on
-another -- high precision with collapsed recall is the signature of this, not necessarily a broken
-similarity measure (see `docs/project_spec.pdf`, Section 5.6).
-Add `--sweep` to have each method's
-threshold chosen automatically to maximize F1 on the given dataset instead of guessing (this costs almost
-nothing extra -- similarity scores are computed once and swept cheaply); add `--sweep-output <path>` to
-also save the full threshold/precision/recall/F1 curve.
+💡 Similarity-score distributions vary a lot by document length and by how heavily a dataset's positive pairs are paraphrased/obfuscated, so a fixed decision threshold tuned for one dataset can perform very poorly on another — high precision with collapsed recall is the signature of this, not necessarily a broken similarity measure (see `docs/project_spec.pdf`, Section 5.6).
+Add `--sweep` to have each method's threshold chosen automatically to maximize F1 on the given dataset instead of guessing (this costs almost nothing extra — similarity scores are computed once and swept cheaply); add `--sweep-output <path>` to also save the full threshold/precision/recall/F1 curve.

-Run `python -m plagiarism_engine.cli <command> --help` for the full list of tunable options (shingle size,
-number of MinHash permutations, number of LSH bands, SimHash bit width, decision thresholds, etc.) on any
+ℹ️ Run `python -m plagiarism_engine.cli <command> --help` for the full list of tunable options (shingle size, number of MinHash permutations, number of LSH bands, SimHash bit width, decision thresholds, etc.) on any command.

-command.
+---

-### Using the real PAN-PC-11 corpus
+## 📚 Using the Real PAN-PC-11 Corpus

-`scripts/prepare_pan_pc11_pairs.py` converts a locally-downloaded copy of the real PAN-PC-11 corpus
-(raw documents + XML plagiarism annotations, [Zenodo](https://zenodo.org/records/3250095)) into a
-`pairs`-compatible CSV, with no changes needed to `src/plagiarism_engine/`:
+`scripts/prepare_pan_pc11_pairs.py` converts a locally-downloaded copy of the real PAN-PC-11 corpus (raw documents + XML plagiarism annotations, [Zenodo](https://zenodo.org/records/3250095)) into a `pairs`-compatible CSV, with no changes needed to `src/plagiarism_engine/`:

 ```bash
 # 1. Confirm the annotation schema against your actual download: